 But it’s important for adults to remember immunizations are something they also should discuss with their primary care provider.

-“First, I think all of us becoming more and more focused on our health and preventive medicine – which include vaccines – is a major part of staying healthy,” she said.
-“Second, I think the overall attention to vaccinations in the media, especially in regards to childhood immunizations and the recent outbreak of measles across the country, has brought the issue into greater focus for adults.
+“First, I think all of us becoming more and more focused on our health and preventive medicine, which includes vaccines, is a major part of staying healthy,” she said.
+“Second, I think the overall attention to vaccinations in the media, especially in regards to COVID-19 and childhood immunizations, has brought the issue into greater focus for adults.
 And third, in the past 20 years or so, there has been great advancement in adult vaccines against various diseases.”

 Immunizations for adults